DenisMakarchuk/MyKatasOnCodewars/README.md

 Please keep in mind that the test cases ensure that the number of people in the bus is always >= 0.
 So the return integer can't be negative.<br>
 The second value in the first integer array is 0, since the bus is empty in the first bus stop.<br>
   <b>KATA 14</b> - Complete the solution so that the function will break up camel casing, using a space between words.<br>
+  <b>KATA 15</b> - Implement the function unique_in_order which takes as argument a sequence and returns a list of items without any elements with the same value next to each other and preserving the original order of elements.<br>
 </p>